DOWNLOAD RESOURCE : VB.NET PROGRAMMING

 End Property

-' This event implements the SomeEvent event of the
+' This event implements the SomeEvent event

 ' ISomeInterface interface.